 React is very popular right now, and it benefits from a ton of good resources online for learning.
 The job market is also good for React developers at the moment.

 The official React Tutorial is a great place to start.
 It’s well-written, and will help you get from setup to a working app.
-I also put together a nice little free 5-day React course for learning the basics, and if you want something more long-form, I wrote a book, Pure React, that goes deep on just React with plenty of exercises and examples to make it all stick.
+I also put together a nice little free 5-day React course for learning the basics, and if you want something more in depth, I created a book + video workshop called Pure React, that goes deep on just React with plenty of exercises and examples to make it all stick.

 If you try React and don’t like it, check out Vue.js.
 It’s a popular alternative to React and a lot of people love it.

 Begin (or continue) Today!